oak-hu/site/index.md

 <img class="profile-img" src="https://0ak.hu/WebsitePicture.jpg" alt="Oak Hu">

 Welcome!
-My name is Oak.{% include sidenote.html content="Well..." %}
+My name is Oak.{% include sidenote.html content="Well, <a href='https://offhandquibbles.substack.com/p/quotes-and-quinean-quasi-quotes-quickly'>technically</a>, my name is ‘Oak Hu’ (a five-letter string), while <em>I'm</em> Oak Hu (the person to whom ‘Oak Hu’ refers); but it’s almost always fine to be sloppy.
+My parents named me ‘Oak’ after Oklahoma State University, where they went for graduate school.
+My last name, ‘Hu’, is from the Chinese <cjk>胡</cjk>; appending <cjk>说</cjk> (‘speak’) yields <cjk>胡说</cjk> (‘nonsense’)—naturally, someone named ‘Oak Hu’ does philosophy." %}

 I do math & philosophy—the two armchair disciplines—at Magdalen College, Oxford.

 My main interests are in the subfields of philosophy where you find λ-terms: the formal semantics of natural language, and the application of higher-order logic to metaphysics.

-This site is under construction!